What kind of ryokan is Ohanabo?

 This is one of the cozy ryokans in Kyoto.
 Ohanabo is not luxurious.
 Facilities tend to be outdated, but the housekeeping is excellent and the hospitality of all the staff is truly amazing.
 The ryokan has so many return customers that it’s no wonder it’s hard to book a room.
 Some people stay here four times each year, in each of the four seasons.

 Kyoto is a place full of charm where you can find something new no matter how many times you come back, and in the same way, this ryokan is full of charm and hospitality that makes you want to stay there again and again.

 If you want to experience signature Japanese hospitality with a personal touch, you may want to stay here.
 They welcomed us with warmth and we didn’t feel like we were checking in a ryokan, it was like we were being welcomed back home.

 The location is perfect.
 It takes less than 10min on foot from Kyoto Station.
 The ryokan is in front of Higashi Honganji Temple.

-On the other hand, if you want to feel the luxury and authenticity at once, this is not.
-This is a typical Japanese inn, elegant and folksy.
+On the other hand, if you want to feel the luxury and authenticity at once, this is not the place for you.
+Rather, this is a folksy Japanese inn.